-The French, the Italians, Spanish, and Portuguese The French, the Italians, the panish, and the Por- tuguese In spring, summer, or in winter In spring, summer, or win- ter (In spring, in summer, or in winter)
+The French, the Italians, Spanish, and Portuguese The French, the Italians, the panish, and the Portuguese In spring, summer, or in winter In spring, summer, or winter (In spring, in summer, or in winter)

-Correlative expressions (both, and; not, but; not only, but also; either, or, first, second, third; and the like) should be followed by the same grammatical construction.
+Correlative expressions (both, and; not, but; not only, but also; either, or; first, second, third; and the like) should be followed by the same grammatical construction.
 Many violations of this rule can be corrected by rearranging the sentence.

-It was both a long cere- mony and very tedious.
-The ceremony was both long and tedious.
+It was both a long ceremony The ceremony was both long and very tedious. and tedious.

 A time not for words, but action A time not for words, but for action Either you must grant his request or incur his ill will.
 You must either grant his request or incur his ill will.
 My objections are, first, the injustice of the measure; second, that it is unconstitutional.
-My objections are, first, that the measure is unjust; second, that it is unconsti- tutional.
+My objections are, first, that the measure is unjust; second, that it is unconstitutional.